← Home

 Canonical Payload Parsing

 The watch decodes the signing payload directly.
-Display data is derived only from the parsed payload — phone-supplied summaries are never trusted.
+All display data, spend limit values, and signing inputs are derived from the parsed payload.
+Phone-supplied summaries are never trusted.

 Method Display Source Signing Source